nathancarter/semigroupviz/to-do-list.md

 Write code for testing this package together with a master test script.

- * `SGPVIZ_HSV2RGB`
-    * should give the correct results on a wide array of example input values taken from actual color examples on the web
  * `SGPVIZ_GeneratorsAreSufficient`
     * should judge correctly whether a given set of generators creates a connected graph